 For the purposes of the present document, the following terms and definitions apply:

 Acceptable Cell: A cell that satisfies certain conditions as specified in 4.3.
 A UE can always attempt emergency calls on an acceptable cell, but restriction as in 5.3.3 apply.

+Alternative cell reselection priority: Cell reselection priority broadcast via altCellReselectionPriority and altCellReselectionSubPriority in the system information.

 CSG Whitelist: A list provided by NAS containing all the CSG identities and their associated PLMN IDs of the CSGs to which the subscriber belongs.